 Transfer to a plate lined with paper towels and briefly drain them of any excess grease.
 Continue cooking the rest of the latkes in batches, adding more oil to the pan as needed.

-6 Serve right away.
-Serve immediately while hot, with sour cream or applesauce, or transfer to a baking sheet and keep warm in 250°F oven until ready to serve.
+6 Serve: Serve immediately while hot, with sour cream or applesauce, or transfer to a baking sheet and keep warm in 250°F oven until ready to serve.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 Thank you!